modmail-dev/Modmail/README.md

 ### Custom Mentions
 If you want the bot to mention a specific role instead of `@here`, you need to set a config variable `MENTION` and set the value to the mention of the role or user you want mentioned.
 To get the mention of a role or user, type `\@role` in chat and you will see something like `<@&515651147516608512>` use this string as the value for the config variable.

-### Thread Logs
-Thread conversations are automatically logged and a log link (logs.modmail.tk) is provided with each thread.

 ### Delete Linked Messages
 Did you accidentally send something you didnt mean to with the `reply` command?
 Dont fret, if you delete the original message on your side, this bot automatically deletes the corresponding message that was sent to the recipient of the thread!
+This also works with message edits in reverse.

+### Thread Logs
+Thread conversations are automatically logged and a log link (logs.modmail.tk) is provided with each thread.

+### Automatic Updates
+The bot checks for new updates every hour and automatically updates to a newer version if found.
+You can disable this functionality by adding a `disable_autoupdates` config variable.

 ## Contributing
 This project is licenced under MIT.
 Feel free to contribute to the development of this bot.